LorePlant/Cultivar_GO_2025/README.md

      xlim = c(-10, 12),
      ylim = c(27, 50))
 ```
->in this specific code chunk we can find the function _resample_ that I used to allign soil rasters with the bioclim raster
+>in this specific code chunk the function _resample_ was only used once to generate a new alligned raster.
+In this case the function allowed to generate new soil raster files that were named _resample_soil_.
+Once generetaed this new files were opend with the function _raster_ and than stacked all together with the function _stack_

 Transform the stacked raster in table and use the previous environmental scaling factor to scale the pixel table.
 NB: clay, pH; N and sand were adjusted according to the previous RDA model.
 In particular clay, pH, sand are divided by 10 a Nitrigen is dividied by 100.